saleguas/jekyll-volcanized/README.md

 ## Gem based theme

+*The gem theme is now DEPRECATED.
+Clone the files or use the template instead.

 If you are using a gem based theme, do NOT make your changes or create a `_data` folder.
 Instead, make a `YAML` array of the values with the name of the `_data` files, such as:
 ```yaml